 4. Churns.
-I do have a bit of a milk churn problem but they look faintest with flowers in them.
+I do have a bit of a milk churn problem but they look fantastic with flowers in them.
 I found it quite easy to find plant pots which fitted in the top and then have flowers or plants trailing down them.
 I think they would look lovely outside any house.

 5. Tins.
 After visiting Tatton Flower Show this year, I was inspired to look at all things lying around.
 Old metal tins make great planters.
 You just have to drill holes for drainage and a couple at the top for string if you want to hang the up.
 You could also use a metal S hanger to do it.
 Either paint them or leave them.
 Wither way, they definitely add a bit of rust charm to your garden or patio.

 7. Barrells.
-There is a bar near the farm which uses wooden barrels as tables in its outdoor area and they look fabulous.
-You could easily ether saw the top off or lay it on its side and have plants growing out of a cut out area.
+There is a bar near the farm which uses wooden barrels as tables in its outdoor area and they look amazing.
+You could easily saw the top off or lay it on its side and have plants growing out of a cut out area.
 They really do look effective and add height too.

 8. Old furniture.
 From chests of draws with the draws pulled out to seatless chairs, don’t throw away old furniture.
 Use it to plant things in it or on it.

 9. Crates.
 Apple crates, wooden boxes, vintage crates.
 They are plentiful around farmyards and look great planted up with trailing flowers or herbs.
 I’ve even planted a few bulbs in mine.